rails/rails/guides/source/configuring.md

 1. `select=eq(n\,0)+eq(key\,1)+gt(scene\,0.015)`: Select the first video frame, plus keyframes, plus frames that meet the scene change threshold.
 2. `loop=loop=-1:size=2,trim=start_frame=1`: To use the first video frame as a fallback when no other frames meet the criteria, loop the first (one or) two selected frames, then drop the first looped frame.

+#### `config.active_storage.multiple_file_field_include_hidden`

+In Rails 7.1 and beyond, Active Storage `has_many_attached` relationships will default to _replacing_ the current collection instead of _appending_ to it.
+To support submitting an _empty_ collection, render an auxiliary hidden field similar to how Action View Form Builder render checkbox elements.
+The default is `false`.

 ### Configuring Action Text

 #### `config.action_text.attachment_tag_name`